 My mom, being the selfless, amazing parent she is (and one who I definitely don’t tell thank you enough…THANK YOU) never did anything for herself to ensure we had the best childhood possible, using all the normal excuses not to travel – it’s expensive, it’s hard to get time off, yada yada.
 But I’m so happy she’s finally putting herself first.
 Me and my brother even tried to win her a trip back in the day by making a terrible Youtube video about why she deserved to go, but alas, everything happens for a reason and the time is now.

-So without further ado, here’s a little pump up for her (and everyone) on why I love Israel and think everyone should see a “war zone” for himself or herself.
+Without further ado, here’s why I love Israel and think everyone should see a “war zone” for himself or herself.

 It’s NOTHING like what you see on the news